simplyphpdotcom/cl-cheshire-cat/README.md

 # Limitations

- * The backup facility should be set safer so Chessire cannot rewrite arbitrary files on the server by accident (TODO).
+ * The backup facility should be set safer so Cheshire cannot rewrite arbitrary files on the server by accident (TODO).

  * The implementation restricted part should be extracted away in another package/project (TODO).

- * Because of the inherent multiple domain names property of the project, Chessire supports only HTTP, no HTTPS now or in the forseenable future is planned.
+ * Because of the inherent multiple domain names property of the project, Cheshire supports only HTTP, no HTTPS now or in the forseenable future is planned.

  * No offline rule management.